shrugs/proof-of-steak/whitepaper.md

 ## Future Obstacles

-Note that due to the Steak Network's use of Proof of Steak, forks are not only possible, but highly encouraged.
+Note that due to the Steak Network's use of Proof of Steak, forks are not only possible, but highly encouraged, because hand-crafting submissions is a messy process.
 The Steak Network will also implement knife-based slashing conditions for disincentivizing Proof of Stake protocol violations.

 Additionally, malicious actors could conspire to repost Proofs of Steak and reap the rewards.
 To enable Cooks to identify duplicate Proofs of Steak, the Steak Network will operate an external **Unique Steak Oracle**.
-This Oracle, operating outside of the Ethereum network, will analyze all submitted Proofs of Steak using classical image fingerprinting to detect duplicates.
+This Oracle, operating outside of the Ethereum network, will analyze all submitted Proofs of Steak using classical steak fingerprinting to detect duplicates.
 The oracle's findings will be used to inform, but not control, \$TEAK Holders' decisions as they browse the Steakchain Feed.

 ## Advisors and Investors